gradha/gradha.github.io/src/articles/37-chromecast-without-internet-is-the-shitcast.rst

 wanted to display her as one and asked to build a special giant door.
 I hope it's the former but without the ugly feet.

-Park Bo Young tries to live as a normal person, always hiding her true power to avoid others from noticing her, but of course this is pretty much impossible, since she seems to be lawful good.
+Do Bong Soon tries to live as a normal person, always hiding her true power to avoid others from noticing her, but of course this is pretty much impossible, since she seems to be lawful good.
 The first chapter shows how she doesn't even break a sweat dealing with some gangsters blocking a road and harassing a bus